linsnotes/linsnotes.github.io/_posts/2025/2025-04-17-sending-email-from-raspberry-pi-using-msmtp-with-gmail-oauth2.md

-     After it prints “Credentials saved → credentials.json” you can delete the SSH tunnel by type *logout*, press *Ctrl-D*, or hit *Ctrl-C* in the terminal where you started the ssh -L command, any of these will close the SSH session and the tunnel.
+     After it prints “Credentials saved → credentials.json” you can delete the SSH tunnel by pressing Ctrl + C in the terminal where you started the `ssh -NT -L` command.
+It will close the SSH session and the tunnel.

 """